The heuristic function

 h(n), you can modify either one.

 A*’s ability to vary its behavior based on the heuristic and cost functions can be very useful in a game.
 The tradeoff between speed and accuracy can be exploited to make your game faster.
 For most games, you don’t really need the best path between two points.
-You just need something that’s close.
+You need something that’s close.
 What you need may depend on what’s going on in the game, or how fast the computer is.
+Using a function that guarantees it never overestimates the cost means that it will sometimes underestimate the cost by quite a bit.

 The choice between speed and accuracy does not have to be static.
 You can choose dynamically based on the CPU speed, the fraction of time going into pathfinding, the number of units on the map, the importance of the unit, the size of the group, the difficulty level, or any other factor.
 One way to make the tradeoff dynamic is to build a heuristic function that assumes the minimum cost to travel one grid space is 1 and then build a cost function that scales: